jonny-wg2/jonny-wg2.github.io/_blog_eng/sms-at-wgtwo.md

 ---
 title: SMS at WGTWO
 subtitle: Using a message bus to process sms
-description: Working Group Two is a software company building a telco core network.
+description: Working Group Two is a software company pioneering the path of a new telco network.
 featured_image: /images/wgtwo-landscape-hvit.png
 ---
 {% include header-blog.html %}